simdangelo/food-ordering-app-v2/README.md

 * **Dashboard Creation**: Streamlit.
 * **Frontend Enhancements**: JavaScript (thanks to ChatGPT).

-# Relational Schema
+# Database Setup
-Here's the schema representing the database structure:
+Here's the **Relational Schema** representing the database structure:

 ![table_schema.png](images/table_schema.png)
 *Yeah, this image contains an accuracy: `status` is an old table I forgot to delete.
 I'll fix as soon as possible.*